adrienb39/gestimag/htdocs/includes/mike42/escpos-php/README.md

 $printer = new Printer($connector);
 ```

 For each OS/interface combination that's supported, there are examples in the compatibility section of how a `PrintConnector` would be constructed.
-If you can't get a `PrintConnector` to work, then be sure to include the working print command in your issue.
+If you can't get a `PrintConnector` to work, then be sure to include the working echo command in your issue.

 ### Using a CapabilityProfile